cs1302uga/cs1302-minesweeper-alpha/README.md

 #### Displaying Errors

-In the constructor, if the number of rows and columns is not in proper bounds, then the following message should be displayed and the program should exit
+If the number of rows and columns specified in a seed file is not in proper bounds, then the following message should be displayed and the program should exit using `System.exit(3)`:
-gracefully:

 ```

-ಠ_ಠ says, "Cannot create a mine field with that many rows and/or columns!"
+Seedfile Value Error: Cannot create a mine field with that many rows and/or columns!
 ```

 Note that the first line is blank.

-If a command is not recognized, then the following message should be displayed to the player and one round should be consumed:
+If a command entered by the player is incorrect or not recognized, then the following message should be displayed to the player **and one round should be consumed**:

 ```

-ಠ_ಠ says, "Command not recognized!"
+Input Error: Command not recognized!"
 ```

 Note that the first line is blank.